Practical randomness amplification and privatisation with implementations on quantum computers: Abstract

 \section{Abstract}

-We present the first complete implementation of a randomness and privacy amplification protocol based on Bell tests.
-This allows the building of device-independent random number generators which output provably unbiased and private numbers, even if using an uncharacterised quantum device potentially built by an adversary.
-Our generation rates are linear in the runtime of the quantum device and the classical randomness post-processing has quasi-linear complexity -- making it efficient on a standard personal laptop.
-The statistical analysis is tailored for real-world quantum devices, making it usable as a quantum technology today.
+We present an end-to-end and practical randomness amplification and privatisation protocol based on Bell tests.
+This allows the building of device-independent random number generators which output (near\nobreakdash-)perfectly unbiased and private numbers, even if using an uncharacterised quantum device potentially built by an adversary.
+Our generation rates are linear in the repetition rate of the quantum device and the classical randomness post-processing has quasi-linear complexity\,---\,making it efficient on a standard personal laptop.
+The statistical analysis is also tailored for real-world quantum devices.

-We then showcase our protocol on the quantum computers from the IBM-Q experience.
-Although not purposely built for the task, we show that quantum computer can run faithful Bell tests by adding minimal assumptions.
-At a high level, these amount to trusting that the quantum device was not purposely built to trick the user, but otherwise remains mostly uncharacterised.
-In this semi-device-independent manner, our protocol generates provably private and unbiased random numbers on today's quantum computers.
+Our protocol is then showcased on several different quantum computers.
+Although not purposely built for the task, we show that quantum computers can run faithful Bell tests by adding minimal assumptions.
+In this semi-device-independent manner, our protocol generates (near\nobreakdash-)perfectly unbiased and private random numbers on today's quantum computers. \blfootnote{$^\dagger$MB’s contribution was made when he was also with Cambridge Quantum (now Quantinuum).}